GoInterject/GoInterject.github.io/wDeveloper/L-Dev-EditingDataSave.md

 				UPDATE SET
 					t.[ContactName] = s.[ContactName]
 					,t.[ContactTitle] = s.[ContactTitle]
-			--WHEN NOT MATCHED BY TARGET THEN -- Handles the insert based on LEFT JOIN -- NOT USED IN THIS SIMPLE EXAMPLE -- INSERT([ExampleColumnKey],[ExampleColumnValue])
+			--WHEN NOT MATCHED BY TARGET THEN -- Handles the insert based on LEFT JOIN -- NOT USED IN THIS EXAMPLE -- INSERT([ExampleColumnKey],[ExampleColumnValue])
 			-- VALUES(s.ExampleColumnKey],s.[ExampleColumnValue])

-			--WHEN NOT MATCHED BY SOURCE -- Handles the delete based on the RIGHT JOIN -- NOT USED IN THIS SIMPLE EXAMPLE -- AND... add restrictions so delete doesn't remove too much.
+			--WHEN NOT MATCHED BY SOURCE -- Handles the delete based on the RIGHT JOIN -- NOT USED IN THIS EXAMPLE -- AND... add restrictions so delete doesn't remove too much.
 Filter params are normally considered here.
 			-- THEN
 			-- DELETE